-Durham Wildlife Trust is a charity and relies heavily on the support of its members.
-Each £1 raised through membership generates £5.32 for vital conservation work.
+Durham Wildlife Trust is reliant on the support of its members.
+Contributions from Membership enable the Trust to continue to manage more land as Nature Reserves, to run Landscape Scale projects and to deliver more environmental education.
 Please help us to continue our work for local wildlife, local communities and future generations by becoming a member today.

 Last year our volunteers gave us 36,000 hours of their time of their time.
 Our volunteers play an integral role in what we do, from the management of reserves to helping with administration duties.
 We are always looking for willing volunteers who share our passion for wildlife, conservation and broadening awareness.

-Durham Wildlife Trust offers a packed programme of events and activities throughout the year for all ages, from Wild Yoga to family fun days, Reserve Rambles and more.
-We engage with thousands of adults and children through our educational programme, our events and projects.
+Durham Wildlife Trust runs a packed programme of events and activities throughout the year for all ages, from Wild Yoga to family fun days, Reserve Rambles and more.
+We engage with thousands of adults and children through our educational programme, our events and projects each year.
 We work with local communities connecting them with their local wildlife and helping to develop an appreciation of our natural world.